RyanClarkk/RyanClarkk/README.md

 Designed a scalable digital microprocessor prototype with a detailed hardware blueprint suitable for real-world implementation.
 Applied expertise in microprocessor architecture, digital circuit design, and system integration to create a foundational model for hardware manufacturing.
 Utilized Verilog and industry-standard engineering tools to ensure scalability, efficiency, and compliance with modern technology standards.

 ### Synchronous Sequential Machine  | Aug 2023 – Dec 2023
+Created Using the Program Digital at Arizona State University in CSE 120 Digital Design Fundamentals

 ---
 ### Skills